amadeus/css-to-matrix/test/test.coffee.md

 				[3, 7, 11, 15]
 			]
 			expect(actual).to.deep.equal expected

+		it 'getMatrixCSS should match what was passed to setMatrixFromCSS', -> string = 'matrix3d(0,1,2,3,4,5,6,7,8,9,10,11,12,13,14,15)'
+			matrixee = new Matrixee
+			matrixee.setMatrixFromCSS string
+			actual = matrixee.getMatrixCSS()
+			expect(actual).to.equal string

 		it 'set a 4x4 matrix from a matrix 2d css string', -> matrixee = new Matrixee